Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Synopsis:

 Teacher Jean Brodie (Maggie Smith) prides herself on being a strong example for her schoolgirl pupils; she takes them under her wing and fills their minds with vibrant ideals and individualist attitudes not considered appropriate for the conservative Marcia Blaine school.
-She's also carrying on affairs with fellow teachers Teddy Lloyd (Robert Stephens) and Gordon Lowther (Gordon Jackson) and encouraging her brightest students to follow her extreme advice.
+Brodie is also carrying on affairs with fellow teachers Teddy Lloyd (Robert Stephens) and Gordon Lowther (Gordon Jackson) and encouraging her brightest students to follow her extreme advice.
 Brodie's most precocious disciple Sandy (Pamela Franklin) is the one who finally sees how much the teacher has abused her position of influence and authority.

-The story finally becomes overtly political in an episode involving the Spanish Civil War that shows how dangerous a teacher's influence on her students can be.
+The story finally becomes overtly political in an episode involving the Spanish Civil War that shows how dangerous a teacher's influence over her students can be.
 And Sandy finally comes to a conclusion about Brodie that puts her in the role of "assassin."
 It's a stagy but impressive finale that held 1969 audiences breathless.

 Maggie Smith is a wonder as Jean Brodie, her expansive personality easily leading the average viewer astray.
 Another actress would let the loud wardrobe and the brogue do the work; Smith puts a spirit behind Brodie that is undeniably sympathetic.
 Her Brodie is a "character" that can't be reasoned with.

-Fox's Studio Classics DVD of The Prime of Miss Jean Brodie does the genuine modern classic proud.
+Fox's Studio Classics DVD of The Prime of Miss Jean Brodie does this genuine modern classic proud.
 The color is far more accurate than earlier videos and Rod McKuen's haunting melodies (from back when movie music had original melodies) are well recorded - television prints tended to warble on those sustained notes in the main theme.

-Ronald Neame is still going strong in his 90s and fills his commentary track with precise memories, like holding auditions by having hundreds of girls giggle, twenty at at time.
-With him is Pamela Franklin, who concentrates on this movie and not her kiddie career in weird films like The Innocents ("I became typecast as the evil child!").
+Ronald Neame is still going strong in his 90s and fills commentary track with precise memories, like holding auditions by having hundreds of girls giggle, twenty at at time.
+With him on the track is Pamela Franklin, who concentrates on this movie and not her kiddie career in weird films like The Innocents ("I became typecast as the evil child!").
 She remembers the relative tyranny of the set, with assistant directors entreating her not to speak to the director unless spoken to, even though she had third billing.

 There's also a theatrical trailer and a still gallery.
 Fox has put an image of Maggie Smith on the cover; she won the best actress Oscar for the role.